smycynek/oh-snap/README.md

 3. Use standard coordinates (+y = up) rather than canvas coordinates.

+4. Use of a search library to look for snap candidates, such as <https://github.com/mourner/rbush>

 Are there libraries that do this already?
 Of course -- this is just for fun.

 ## Usage